 Stronger integration of school and community support for disadvantaged students planned

-SINGAPORE: An inter-agency taskforce led by the Ministry of Education (MOE) will pilot a new programme to help disadvantaged students earlier, through more community based-support.
+SINGAPORE: An inter-agency taskforce led by the Ministry of Education (MOE) is piloting a new programme to help disadvantaged students earlier, through more community based-support.

 While school-based support can be complemented by community-based programmes, “schools may not always know about these programmes.
 Likewise, community organisations may not always know which students and families need help,” said Second Education Minister Indranee Rajah during the committee of supply debate on Wednesday (Mar 4).

-To “close this coordination gap”, the Uplifting Pupils in Life and Inspiring Families Taskforce (UPLIFT) taskforce will pilot a new programme with the Ministry of Social and Family Development in three towns - Woodlands, Kreta Ayer and Boon Lay.
+To “close this coordination gap”, the Uplifting Pupils in Life and Inspiring Families Taskforce (UPLIFT) taskforce is piloting a new programme with the Ministry of Social and Family Development in three towns - Woodlands, Kreta Ayer and Boon Lay.

-The UPLIFT Community Pilot will have an UPLIFT Town-Level Coordinator based in the Social Service Office of the three towns to “integrate school-based and community-based support”.
+A town-level coordinator based in the Social Service Office of the three towns will “integrate school-based and community-based support” under the UPLIFT Community Pilot.

 “Where students have emerging attendance issue and needs that can be met by community-based programmes, schools will refer them to the coordinator,” said Ms Indranee.